 We recommend a product called Revitalize for use on counter tops, showers, and occasionally on floors.
 For most floor maintenance, we recommend a product called Klenzall.
 Follow the instructions on the bottle.
 As a service for our customers we also sell the products for the same price you can purchase them locally, and for less money than what is offered on the Internet.
 For best results, consider using soft water for mopping and then wipe the tile dry with a terry cloth or towel.

-Tip: Just a reminder, natural stone does not like water.
+Just a reminder, natural stone does not like water.
 Natural stone needs to “breathe.”
-As a result, we do not recommend topical sealers.
+As a result, we do not recommend topical sealers for flat surface stone like marble and travertine.
 When water gets into its pores, it has to get out somehow.
 Too much water on natural stone may cause it to “breathe” too much causing cracks.
 In the case of filled stone, too much water may cause the fill to fall out.
 Mop areas that need it, but not any more than is necessary.
 Sweep a lot, Mop less is our motto.